dvdsk/site/public/content/posts/secure_nfsv4.md

 try and remove that using `sudo apt purge krb5-user krb5-config`.

 ## Add Kerberos user for NFS client
+We need two or more kerberos principle for each client.
+- One for the NFS client software, it must be named: `nfs/<host>` where host is the hostname for the client machine.
+- One for each user on the machine that needs to access the share.
+It is easiest if it has the same name as the local user who is going to use nfs.
+Its okay to share one between multiple clients machines.

+We will use the kerberos admin server from the client.
+The advantage to that is that we can use `ktadd` on the client and the key will then appear in the clients local *keytab*.
+We use the kerberos admin server remotly by passing `-p
-Add a kerberos principle for the NFS client.
-For this we need to log in to the kerberos admin server from the client.
-We do so by passing `-p <admin user>` to `kadmin` instead of using `kadmin.local` with `sudo`.
-Then we pass the command to execute to `kadmin` using `-q`.
+<admin user>` to `kadmin` instead of using `kadmin.local` with `sudo`.
+We still
+pass the command to execute to `kadmin` using `-q`.

 ```
-$CLIENT sudo kadmin -p david/admin -q "addprinc -randkey nfs/dmain"
+$CLIENT sudo kadmin -p david/admin -q "addprinc -randkey nfs/<host>"
+$CLIENT sudo kadmin -p david/admin -q "ktadd nfs/<host>"
+$CLIENT sudo kadmin -p david/admin -q "addprinc <local username>"
-$CLIENT sudo kadmin -p david/admin -q "ktadd nfs/dmain"
+$CLIENT sudo kadmin -p david/admin -q "ktadd <local username>"
 ```

 ## Install the NFS client & Mount